Disney anthology television series: The Wonderful World of Disney (1969–1979)

-The show's continued ratings success in the post-Walt era came to an end during the 1975–76 season.
-At this time, Walt Disney Productions was facing a decline in fortunes due to falling box-office revenues, while NBC as a whole was also slipping in the ratings.
+The show's continued ratings success in the post-Walt Disney era started to decline during the 1975–76 season.
+At this time, Walt Disney Productions was facing a decline in fortunes due to falling box-office revenues, while NBC as a whole also saw a decrease in its ratings.
 The anthology series became even more dependent on airings of live-action theatrical features, its True-Life Adventures, reruns of older episodes, and cartoon compilations.
 Nothing from the Disney animated features canon aired, with the exceptions of Alice in Wonderland and Dumbo, as part of a long-standing policy placed on the program by Disney.
 Additionally, in 1975, when CBS regained the broadcast rights to the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz, it was scheduled opposite Disney, as it had been between 1960 and 1968.
 At that time, telecasts of that film were highly rated annual events, which largely attracted the same family audience as the Disney series.
 From 1968 to 1975, when NBC held the television rights to Oz (which it had acquired from CBS in 1967), it usually pre-empted Disney to show it.
-However, the show's stiffest weekly competition came from CBS's newsmagazine 60 Minutes.
+However, the show's most notable weekly competition came from CBS's newsmagazine 60 Minutes.

 In 1975, an amendment to the Prime Time Access Rule gave the Sunday 7:00 p.m.
 Eastern Time slot back to the networks, allowing NBC to move Disney back by a half-hour.
 It also allowed CBS to schedule 60 Minutes at 7:00 p.m.
 Eastern Time starting on December 7; prior to this, 60 Minutes had aired at 6:00 p.m.
 Eastern and did not begin its seasons until after the National Football League season ended.
 Disney fell out of the top 30, while 60 Minutes had its ratings rise significantly.

 Disney's Wonderful World (1979–1981)

 In September 1979, the studio agreed to then-NBC president Fred Silverman's request for changes to the program.
 The show shortened its title to Disney's Wonderful World, and updated the opening sequence with a computer-generated logo and disco-styled theme song, but largely kept the same format.
 The problems for the show continued.
 As a result of the ratings strength of 60 Minutes, compounded by low ratings, increasingly less original material, and frequent pre-emptions (primarily due to sporting events such as NFL game telecasts), NBC cancelled Disney in 1981.
-One factor that was beyond the control of either Disney or NBC was a 94-day strike by the Screen Actors' Guild that cut the number of shows for the 1980–1981 season, but the damage was done nonetheless.
+One factor that was beyond the control of either Disney or NBC was a 94-day strike by the Screen Actors Guild that cut the number of shows for the 1980–1981 season, but the damage was done nonetheless.